-- Hewlett-Packard Company's acquisition of 3PAR Inc. for almost double the \$18 per share in cash offered in the original merger agreement between 3PAR and Dell, after a multi-round heated bidding war involving deep corporate pockets and big corporate egos; - Avis Budget's success in pushing Hertz out of a deal to acquire Dollar Thrifty Automotive Group Inc. (which transaction was the subject of an excellent Delaware Chancery Court case discussed below), though both suitors eventually walked away; - Marlin Capital Partners perseverance through two rounds of overbids in matching Gores Partners III, L.P. as it attempted to jump in on Marlin's acquisition of Phoenix Technologies Ltd.; - GN ReSound A/S's unsuccessful attempt to break up William Demant Holding A/S's acquisition of Otix Global, Inc. by overbidding during a "go-shop" window; - Vector Capital's acquisition of RAE Systems Inc. after successfully breaking up a deal between RAE Systems and Battery Ventures, and later fighting off and emerging victorious from a battle with a returning Battery that had allied with SFW Capital Partners; - Community Bancorp LLC's successful attempt to acquire Cadence Financial Corporation after breaking up a deal between Cadence and Trustmark Corporation; - TransForce Inc.'s successful acquisition of Dynamex Inc. despite a prior agreedupon deal with Greenbriar; - Kratos Defense & Security Solutions, Inc.'s acquisition of Henry Bros.
-Electronics, Inc. despite a third party attempt to break up the deal; - Golden Gate Capital's successful acquisition of Conexant Systems, Inc., replacing the transaction Conexant had entered into with Standard Microsystems Corporation; - CF Industries Holdings, Inc.'s acquisition of Terra Industries, Inc., thwarting Yara International ASA's previous merger agreement to acquire Terra, a month after CF Industries had withdrawn its longstanding hostile bid for Terra; - Merge Healthcare Incorporated's acquisition of AMICAS, Inc. after successfully disrupting Thoma Bravo, LLC's previous merger agreement to acquire AMICAS; - In an example of a "checkers"-like attempted "double-jump", Microchip Technology's successful break-up of an acquisition by Prophet Equity LP of Silicon Storage Technology; Microchip's deal for Silicon Storage remained in
+- Hewlett-Packard Company's acquisition of 3PAR Inc. for almost double the \$18 per share in cash offered in the original merger agreement between 3PAR and Dell, after a multi-round heated bidding war involving deep corporate pockets and big corporate egos; - Avis Budget's success in pushing Hertz out of a deal to acquire Dollar Thrifty Automotive Group Inc., though there is no merger agreement in place and regulatory approval is still pending (which transaction was the subject of an excellent Delaware Chancery Court case discussed below), though both suitors eventually walked away; - Marlin Capital Partners perseverance through two rounds of overbids in matching Gores Partners III, L.P. as it attempted to jump in on Marlin's acquisition of Phoenix Technologies Ltd.; - GN ReSound A/S's unsuccessful attempt to break up William Demant Holding A/S's acquisition of Otix Global, Inc. by overbidding during a "go-shop" window; - Vector Capital's pending acquisition of RAE Systems Inc. after successfully breaking up a deal between RAE Systems and Battery Ventures, and later fighting off and emerging victorious from a battle with a returning Battery that had allied with SFW Capital Partners; - Community Bancorp LLC's successful attempt to acquire Cadence Financial Corporation after breaking up a deal between Cadence and Trustmark Corporation; - TransForce Inc.'s successful acquisition of Dynamex Inc. despite a prior agreed-upon deal with Greenbriar; - Kratos Defense & Security Solutions, Inc.'s acquisition of Henry Bros.
+Electronics, Inc. despite a third party attempt to break up the deal; - Golden Gate Capital's successful acquisition of Conexant Systems, Inc., replacing the transaction Conexant had entered into with Standard Microsystems Corporation; - CF Industries Holdings, Inc.'s acquisition of Terra Industries, Inc., thwarting Yara International ASA's previous merger agreement to acquire Terra, a month after CF Industries had withdrawn its longstanding hostile bid for Terra;